Performance and Development Reviews (PDR)

 Flexible PDR format

-Recognising the varying requirements of roles across the organisation, there is no prescription on format for recording a PDR.
+Recognising the varying roles across the organisation, there is no prescription on format for recording a PDR.
 There is also no expectation that records should be duplicated.
 Where approaches to performance and development already exist (such as pathway to permanency, research plans, preparing for promotion and peer review etc.) these can be considered as a PDR record.
 Where no such records are available an example PDR template (.docx) is available should you wish to use it.

-In this context it is recognised that in some cases (e.g. academic colleagues) reviewers may not always be line managers and could be peer mentors or senior members of the department.
+In this context, it is recognised that in some cases (e.g. academic colleagues) reviewers may not always be line managers and could be peer mentors or senior members of the department.

 Recording PDRs